 The other option is to take a flight to Hohhot, but hey… where’s the experience in that?

 The city of Hohhot China is located in the autonomous region of Inner Mongolia and in terms of a large scale country, Hohhot is pretty close to Beijing.
-As an extra asset, Hohhot is a great starting point for an excursion into the Xilamuren Grassland and there are a few other excursions to do from this city.
+As an extra asset, Hohhot is a great starting point for an excursion into the Xilamuren Grassland and there are a few other excursions you can do from this city.

 Where to eat in Hohhot China